BredaUniversityResearch/MSPChallenge-Simulation-Example/README.md

      ]
    }
     ```
+   You can change this later on, when you have implemented your own simulation.

    Lets go through each input field:
    * simulation_type: it should always be set to value `External` since this is required by the client;
    * categoryName: its value will be shown in the title of the dashboard widget where the external KPI's presented;